 Dump in your yoghurt, preferably remembering to remove the piece of paper that sits on top of the pot if you don’t want to be here until next week.
 (Yes, gentle reader, I forgot.
 Do as I say, not as I do.)

 Wrap the cheesecloth over the top, sit a saucer on it and put one of your heaviest tins on top.
-Put the whole thing in the fridge and forget about it for three days.
+Put the whole thing in the fridge and forget about it for two to three days.

 Then put the strained yoghurt in a bowl, discarding the whey that’s drained out.
 Yes, I know ricotta is made from whey but there are only so many hours in the day and there wasn’t that much whey anyway.
+You can use it in bread recipes in lieu of water.

 Anyway … add salt to taste then divide your labneh into two.